ryanwilliamquinn/stream-examples/README.md

 ## Examples
 1. Backpressure - Show what the source and sink buffers are doing when production is faster than consumption. `node lib/backpressure.js`

+2. Errors - Show what happens when on source and sink errors, how 'unpipe' works. `node lib/errors.js`